chipzoller/hugo-clarity/README.md

 ### Option 3 (The new, most fun & painless approach)

 This option enables you to load this theme as a hugo module.
-It arguably requires the least effort to run and maintain in your website.
+It arguably requires the least effort to run and maintain your website.

 Ensure you have `go` binary [installed on your machine](https://golang.org/doc/install) Note: Mac users: ```brew install go```.